bioinf/Sibelia/INSTALL.md

 The code is compatible with MSVS 2010 and MinGW, as well as with default Linux and OS X environment.

-To build and install the program, type following:
+To build and install the program under Linux, type following:

 	cd build
 	cmake ../src